arturshyshko/automyte/src/automyte/PLANS.md

 1. Add create() function in File interface + implement in OSFile
 1. Add preflight_check() function to Project which is to be ran for all projects during Automaton validation phase
-1. Filename or Folder filters implementation - think on combining or splitting + how to handle relative path inside project?
-  * use relative_to() for folder filtering relative to rootdir
 1. Modify ignore_locations implementation to:
   * Maybe use .gitignore and other vcs available files?
   * Allow configuring this in Config?